NyoroGiraffe/Experi-City/06_Actions/Plan.md

 **Action Required: Year 5 – Year 10**

-In this phase, the development team shifts focus from pure entertainment to building the structural architecture of real-world governance, utilizing the data gathered in Phase 1.
+In this phase, the development team shifts focus from virtual cultivation to building the structural architecture of real-world governance, utilizing the datasets gathered by the NCP.

 ### 1. Develop and Train the "Flora-Alpha" Core Network